fernandohg97/number-system-converter/README.md

 1. Fork this repository to your own Github account.
 2. Clone the repository to you local device.
 3. If you use VSCode, you can install [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plugin to test the website in realtime, if not you can only open the ``index.html`` file in the browser and watch your changes.
+4. Create a pull request to verify your changes.